SINCE 1910

 Better movies for children/movie going habits of children

 We are still going strong today!
-Using our voice of almost 25,000 members in 250 Local Units and Councils all over the state, we participate in and represent parents on advisory/educational councils & panels all over the state along with advocating the PTA objects and mission.
+Using our voice to advocate for almost 1,125,509 children (of which 799,230 are enrolled in Wisconsin schools) and 59,000 teachers all over the state, we participate in and represent parents on advisory/educational councils & panels all over the state along with advocating the PTA objects and mission.

 SCHOOL-AGED CHILDREN